a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

 An openapi-processor-spring spring specific description is available in Gradle Integration.

-to the gradle project.
+The plugin adds a new configuration block openapiProcessor to the Gradle project.
 Each processor is configurable by a nested configuration block.

 Apart from that there are only two options that are recognized inside the configuration block: